Jummit/otome-os/README.md

 - [x] Flow control: loops (with 'give'), conditions (with 'when')
 - [x] commands have no side effects
 - [x] Wrote something useful with this: [AOC D1](https://www.reddit.com/r/adventofcode/comments/z9ezjb/comment/iyha7bf/?context=3)
+- [x] refactored the language and added some comments
+- [x] escaping in strings

 ## Timed Commands